NurzhauganovA/MidtermGolang/README.md

 Added `middleware`.
 In order to check the corresponding user token and respond to the request judging by this token.

 What does it mean?
 We have created such a system, in the future the program can check the token and if this token is correct, it will output us, for example, a list of all products.
 It's kind of like permissions.
 If the client who requests the url `http://localhost:8000/api/categories` there is a token (this means he logged in), gets the correct answer.

+## Progress Report #4 and #5

+What has changed since the previous report?
+We have added a feature to create product categories.
+We have created an interface for connecting the Service.
+Our endpoint `Category` has 2 columns `title`, `description`.
+Any authorized user can create a category.
+It is necessary to further correct that if the category already exists, the user cannot create the same category again.
+Of course, it is not difficult to do this by adding the `unique` attribute to the `title` of categories.
+You just need to create another validation.